 "We need a diplomatic political solution," German Chancellor Angela Merkel said in Beijing on Thursday.
 "It is urgent to find one.
 At least there are signs for a format of talks that will bring the necessary participants together."

-, one of Merkel's tasks is also to press the Chinese leadership on using its relationship with Russia to help resolve the Syria crisis.
+In a visit aimed at boosting trade ties with the Asian economic power, one of Merkel's tasks is also to press the Chinese leadership on using its relationship with Russia to help resolve the Syria crisis.

 Prime Minister Li Keqiang was in agreement with Merkel that the urgency of resolving the protracted dispute was rising.